aabril/aabril/README.md

 - 🌱 Currently learning **vlang**

 - 💬 Ask me about:
-  +  full stack development
-  +  linux
+  +  Linux, Infrastructure and Devops.
-  +  node, javascript, typescript
+  +  node, javascript, typescript, docker, kubernetes
-  +  docker, kubernetes, linux
-  +  startups, agile, infrastructure

 - 💡 Curious about:
-  + virtualization, orchestration, kubernetes, podman, unikraft
-  + bitcoin dev, cardano dev,
+  + unikraft, bitcoin dev, cardano dev,
-  + haskell, golang, rust, vlang
+  + haskell, golang, rust
-  + nostr, unikraft within others

 - ⚡ Fun facts:
   + 2000: First time using Linux in the as a teenager -> Slackware 9.1 on a 486